Some children have breath holding spells. This is an involuntary stop in breathing that is not in the child’s control.

 Breath holding can be a frightening experience for parents.
 If your child has been diagnosed with breath holding spells, take the following steps:

 Most children outgrow breath holding spells by the time they are 4 to 8 years old.

 Children who have a seizure during a breath holding spell are not at more risk of getting a seizure disorder.

-Call your health care provider if you think your child is having breath holding spells.
+If you think your child is having breath holding spells

-Call your health care provider if your child's breath holding spells are getting worse or happening more often.
+If your child's breath holding spells are getting worse or happening more often

 Call 911 or your local emergency number if:

 Walter HJ, DeMaso DR. Age-specific behavioral disturbances.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 27.1.